Lommix/bevy_enoki/README.md

 Enoki - A 2D particle system for the Bevy game engine.

 ![animation](docs/output.gif)

 ## Overview

 The Enoki particle system is a CPU calculate particle system, that uses GPU Instancing and works well with `wasm`.
-It provides a `material trait` that lets you easily implement you own fragment shader for all your VFX needs.
+It provides a `material trait` that lets you easily implement your own fragment shader for all your VFX needs.
 Additionally, spawner configuration are provided via `ron` files, which can be hot reloaded.

 The default material allows not only for custom textures, but also sprite sheet animations over the particle lifetime.

 🚧 This Plugin just released and is still under heavy development.
 The particle behavior is very basic and performance could be better.
-Except rapid change.
-I'll plan is to add some orbital velocity, attractors and simple physics.
+Expect rapid change.
+Planned is orbital velocity, attractors and simple physics.
 When 2d is fleshed out and the best it can be, 3d might happen.

 ## Compatibility